SVSFE recognizes “strong partnerships” as their key to success

 - Recreational Fisheries Conservation Partnership Program (RFCPP).
 The program was “established to support multi-partner projects at the local level aimed at restoring recreational fisheries habitat in order to enhance the sustainability and productivity of Canada’s recreational fisheries”.
-SVSFE has received $33,850 from the program for spawning habitat improvement activities.
+SVSFE has received close to $60,000 from the program for spawning habitat improvement activities.
 Visit their website for more info: RFCPP

 - Service Canada – Canada Summer Jobs.
 Canada Summer Jobs provides funding to help employers create summer job opportunities for students.
 It is designed to focus on local priorities, while helping both students and their communities.
 Application info can be found on the Service Canada wesbite

 - Hunter & Angler Preservation Fund (HAPF).
 “The Hunter and Angler Preservation Fund (HAPF) is a voluntary program administered by the Manitoba Lodge and Outfitters Association (MLOA).
 The fund helps support causes that promote and preserve opportunities to hunt and fish in Manitoba, as well as supporting our non-profit operations and lobbying efforts.”
 SVSFE recently received $4,800 towards the purchase of arctic char eggs for stocking of our local lakes.
 More information about the HAPF program and MLOA can be found on their site: MLOA